vmware/vic-product/docs/user_doc/vic_app_dev/using_registries_with_vic.md

 If the private registry server is configured with TLS, the VCH must be able to validate the registry's certificate.
 If the registry's server certificate was signed by a custom CA, you must provide that CA to the VCH by using the `--registry-ca` option.
 If the registry server has a certificate signed by a public CA then it should function without any additional configuration.

-For information about how to configure a VCH to use private registry server CA certificates, see the section on `--registry-ca` in [VCH Deployment Options](../vic_vsphere_admin/vch_installer_options.md#registry-ca) in *vSphere Integrated Containers Engine Installation*.
+For information about how to configure a VCH to use private registry server CA certificates, see the section on `--registry-ca` in [VCH Deployment Options](../vic_vsphere_admin/vch_installer_options.md#registry-ca) in *vSphere Integrated Containers for vSphere Administrators*.

 ## Insecure Private Registry Servers ##